mvolkmann/blog/src/tailwind.md

 - **More concise**
   Most Tailwind CSS classes define a single CSS property.
-  For example, the CSS property `flex-direction: column;` can be replace by the Tailwind class `flex-col`.
+  For example, the CSS property `flex-direction: column;` can be replaced by the Tailwind class `flex-col`.

-- **Removes need to think about specificity** Specificity is the technique used in CSS to determine which CSS class should be applied to an element when multiple classes can apply.
+- **Removes need to think about specificity**
+  Specificity is the technique used in CSS to determine which CSS class should be applied to an element when multiple classes can apply.
-  Because Tailwind directly associates CSS classes with HTML elements, those classes are always used, regardless of the specificity of other rules.
+  Because Tailwind directly associates CSS classes with HTML elements, those classes are always used regardless of the specificity of other rules.

 - **Easier Responsive UIs**
   Tailwind enables creating responsive UIs without writing media queries.